Rajpratik71/sheepdog-wiki/Getting-Started.md

 ### Setup Sheepdog

-**Launch the sheepdog daemon**: there's an init script '/etc/init.d/sheepdog' but it doesn't make use of zookeeper.
+**Launch the sheepdog daemon**: There's an init script '/etc/init.d/sheepdog', but it doesn't make use of zookeeper.
 Use it only if your cluster manager is corosync.
-It also use /var/lib/sheepdog as default and you can't specify other directories.
+The init script also uses /var/lib/sheepdog as a default storage location and you can't reconfigure this.

-In this example, is shown a real scenario that:
+In this example we have a scenario that:

-1. keeps metatada on the same device of the operation system (/var/lib/sheepdog)
+1. Keeps metadata on the same device as of the operation system (/var/lib/sheepdog)
-1. uses a dedicated mount point for objects (/mnt/sheep/0)
+1. Uses a dedicated mount point for objects (/mnt/sheep/0)
-1. uses zookeeper as cluster manager
+1. Uses zookeeper as cluster manager

 <pre>
 $ sheep -n  /var/lib/sheepdog,/mnt/sheep/0 -c zookeeper:192.168.2.45:2181,192.168.2.46:2181,192.168.2.47:2181
 </pre>

-The directory that sotres object (/mnt/sheep/0) must be on a filesystem with an xattr support.
-In case of ext3 or ext4, you need to add 'user_xattr' as mount options.
+The directory that stores objects (/mnt/sheep/0) must be on a filesystem with xattr support.
+In case of ext3 or ext4, you need to add 'user_xattr' as a mount option.

 <pre>
 # fstab entry example